 7. Use the new DataDelete instead of the old one.
 The new one is documented in the TM ART Getting Started Guide which is here: http://documents.bmc.com/supportu/documents/25/99/442599/442599.pdf

 The old way is documented in the Admin Guide starting on page 109 in the section named Reducing Repository Size and Stabilizing Performance on the Database Server.

 8. To be on the safe side, Oracle DB SGA may need 6 - 8 GB of memory allocation.

 9. Do not put the database on a VM.
 Yes, we all love VM's but since you do not want the database to share anything it is overhead for no good reason.

 10. AppServer computer needs to be at least 6 gig.
 This is the OS Virtual Memory, not a database or Java parameter.
 Having only 2 or 4 gig of virtual memory on the computer where the AppServer runs causes performance problems.

 11. Reduce unnecessary TrueLogs.
-TrueLogs are 100 or more times bigger than ordinary monitor results.
+TrueLogs are much bigger than ordinary monitor results.
 Writing a lot of TrueLogs can slow down a database.

 I’ve used the steps described here to help many customers get better performance out of TM ART by getting better performance out of its database.
 I hope this info helps you avoid issues.
 Please rate it below to give me feedback.
 To see more like it, see BMC Application Management Support Blogs